 This map shows the geographic distribution of service across Grand Cayman.
 As a general principle, the most relevant retail stations to a consumer will (everything else being equal) be the stations geographically closest to that consumer - and for a consumer considering an alternative station because the local price has increased by as SSNIP, the most relevant alternative will often be the next-closest station.
-It is the closest alternatives, as importantly influenced by the distance of the nearest alternative, that exercise the closest and tightest competitive constraints on each station's pricing behaviour.
+It is the closest alternatives, as importantly influenced by the distance of the nearest alternative and taking into account factors relevant to the consumer including traffic, the road network, and other relevant factors, that exercise the closest and tightest competitive constraints on each station's pricing behaviour.